caioniehues/tweakcc-fixed/README.md

 tweakcc stores a backup of your Claude Code `cli.js` file for when you want to revert your customimzations, and also to reapply patches.
 Before it applies your customizations, it restores the original `cli.js` so that it can start from a clean slate.
 Sometimes things can get confused and your `cli.js` can be corrupted.
 In particular, you may run into a situation where you have a modified `cli.js`, and then tweakcc takes makes a backup of that modified `cli.js`.
 If you then try to reinstall Claude Code and apply your customizations, tweakcc will restore its backup of the old _modified_ `cli.js`.

 To break out of this loop you can install a different version of Claude Code, which will cause tweakcc to make a new backup of the new `cli.js` file.
-Or you can simply delete tweakcc's `~/.tweakcc/cli.backup.js`.
+Or you can simply delete tweakcc's backup file (located at `~/.tweakcc/cli.backup.js` or `$XDG_CONFIG_HOME/tweakcc/cli.backup.js`).
 If you do delete `cli.backup.js`, make sure you reinstall Claude Code before you run tweakcc again, or else if `cli.js` is the modified version it, will again get into the loop described above.

 ### System prompts

-tweakcc tracks changes to your system prompt markdown files in `~/.tweakcc/systemPromptAppliedHashes.json`.
-It also caches the hashes of the original system prompt text in `~/.tweakcc/systemPromptOriginalHashes.json`.
-If you'd like to reset your system prompt markdown files to their original values, you can delete those JSON files and the `~/.tweakcc/system-prompts` directory.
+tweakcc tracks changes to your system prompt markdown files in its config directory (see [Configuration directory](#configuration-directory) above).
+It stores tracking data in `systemPromptAppliedHashes.json` and caches the hashes of the original system prompt text in `systemPromptOriginalHashes.json`.
+If you'd like to reset your system prompt markdown files to their original values, you can delete those JSON files and the `system-prompts` directory in your config directory.
 Running `npx tweakcc` will then generate new markdown files.

 ## FAQ

 #### How can I customize my Claude Code system prompts?

-Run `npx tweakcc` first, and then navigate to `~/.tweakcc/system-prompts`, which will have just been created, in your file browser.
+Run `npx tweakcc` first, and then navigate to the `system-prompts` directory in your config directory (see [Configuration directory](#configuration-directory)), which will have just been created, in your file browser.
 Each markdown file contains parts of prompts, such as the main system prompt, built-in tool descriptions, and various agent and utility prompts.
 Modify any of them, and then run `tweakcc --apply` or the tweakcc UI to apply your changes.

 #### How can I customize my Claude Code theme?